To the StFX Community,

 Mr. Elbourne garnered international attention for his research.
 In June 2018, he presented his paper “Shocks to Military Support and Subsequent Assassinations in Ancient Rome,” co-authored with former StFX economics professor Cornelius Christian, at the 52nd annual conference of the Canadian Economics Association at McGill University.
 He was the only active undergraduate student to present in a regular session at this conference, which featured almost 1,000 presenters.

 The paper was subsequently published in the international peer-reviewed journal Economics Letters, a highly-respected outlet that has published the work of many past Nobel Prize recipients.
 Full-length stories about this research appeared in some of the world’s leading outlets, including The Smithsonian magazine, The Economist and The Telegraph.

 Mr. Elbourne is also captain of the X-Men soccer team, and volunteers extensively within the StFX and Antigonish communities.

-Mr. Elbourne was the top ranked business student at StFX in the 2017-18 academic year with a 94.25 per cent average.
-Receiving annual in-house scholarships, he was a finalist last year for the Frank H. Sobey Award for Excellence in Business Studies.
-He received the StFX Athletic Director's Award for academic achievement in 2016-17 and is a four-time U SPORTS academic all-Canadian.
+He was the top ranked business student at StFX in the 2017-18 academic year with a 94.25 per cent average.
+He has been on the StFX Dean’s List, received annual in-house scholarships, and the StFX Athletic Director's Award for academic achievement in 2016-17.
+He is a four-time U SPORTS academic all-Canadian.